mohammedzamakhan/toddmotto.github.io/_posts/2017-05-17-observable-introduction.md

 ### What is an Observable?

 An Observable is just a function, with a few special characteristics.
-These are that it takes in an "observer" (an object with "next", "error" and "complete" methods on it), and returns a cancellation function.
+These are that it takes in an "observer" (an object with "next", "error" and "complete" methods on it), and returns cancellation logic.
+In our examples we will use a simple "unsubscribe" function to handle this further on when we write our own.
+In RxJS it would be a Subscription object with an `unsubscribe` method on it.

 An Observable sets up the observer (we'll learn more about this) and connects it to the "thing" we want to get values from.
 This "thing" is called a producer, and is a source of values, perhaps from a `click` or `input` event in the DOM.
 It could even be something more complex such as communication over HTTP.